 So that’s why I was so delighted to take the Big Foody Food Tour’s Auckland in the Afternoon excursion.
 I was joined by an enthusiastic local guide and an older couple from north Florida who were in Auckland getting ready to take a cruise.
 (Also, I had not previously realized Auckland is a popular jumping off point for cruises.)

+You can book this delicious tour for yourself by clicking here.
 Sadly, I cannot feed you any of the tasty treats through my computer screen.
 But I can share with you…

 approximately top 5: 24 hours in Auckland food

 Our first stop on our 24 hours in Auckland was at an artisanal chocolate counter.
 We sampled three different kinds, but my favorite (and most authentically New Zealand) was the feijoa chocolate.
 Feijoa is a fruit about which I had never heard before visiting New Zealand.